aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 		// which you registered in setupControlPanel().
 	    ofDrawBitmapString("Slider value: " + ofToString(mySlider), ofVec3f(0,200,0));

-or use a function like below,
+or to use a listener method, you can do like..

 	void EmptyScene::onPanelChanged(ofxUIEventArgs &e)
 	{